 The scripts must have a Creative Commons License (CC-BY), so that the producers / directors can freely dispose of them and are protected from any legal claims.
 The Creative Commons logo should be visible in the document.
 The resulting films are also released under the Creative Commons Licenses (CC-BY-NC-ND).

-We will not sell the films, as there is no short film market.
+We will not sell the films, as there is no real short film market.
 So don't worry, just explore your writing talent.

 GERMAN VERSION / DEUTSCHE VERSION: http://j.mp/ScrIpts